BBC apologises as sports shows pulled amid boycott by presenters and pundits

 Defoe tweeted: “It’s always such a privilege to work with BBC MOTD.
 But tomorrow I have taken the decision to stand down from my punditry duties. @GaryLineker.”

-BBC Radio 5 Live was also affected on Saturday, with host Mark Chapman not at the helm for 5 Live Sport and Fighting Talk.
+BBC Radio 5 Live was also affected on Saturday, with host Mark Chapman not at the helm for 5 Live Sport.

 His stance throws further doubt into whether Match Of The Day 2 will air as normal on Sunday as he is due to host.